Philosophy: What I've Learned

 True equality is not always written.

-Actors of color, trans actors, actors with disabilities, and women (especially women with larger or different builds) often only receive work when roles are written for them.
+Actors of color, trans actors, actors with disabilities, and women (especially women with larger or different builds) often only get work when roles are written for "that type."
 I love opportunities to flip the script and cast and work with people "against type," because that's where the opportunity for true growth lies.
 This is true even for straight white male actors: giving actors an opportunity to stretch beyond their "type" is deeply rewarding.
 I pride myself on being able to identify the potential in unexpected casting choices and then support and foster that potential in the rehearsal process.
+I'm very good at recognizing the spark of potential and fanning it into a flame.

 Theatre only truly works when we collaborate.